If you’re completely new to Android or developing in Kotlin, this is the book for you.

 In this section, you’ll build PlaceBook, a location based app that lets you bookmark your favorite places and save some notes about each place.
 This section introduces several new concepts including Google Maps, Room database, drawer navigation, and camera control.

-about places you’ve visited?
+about the places you’ve visited?

 Or needed to warn your future self about some heartburn-inducing